emilybstevens/hewlett-packard-analysis/README.md

 ![Schema](Resources/EmployeeDB.png)

 1. Currently, there are 72,458 retirement-eligible employees.
-2. The largest group of expected retirees are currently employed as Senior Engineers.</br>
+2. The largest group of expected retirees are currently employed as Senior Engineers, at 25,916 employees.
+It can be assumed that this group will require the greatest number of promotions/incoming hires to maintain normal operations. </br>
 ![Retirement Titles](Resources/retirement_titles.png)
-3.
+3. The smallest group of expected retirees are currently employed as Managers, at 2 employees.
+New hiring for these positions will not need to be prioritized as much as the Senior Engineer position.
-4.
+4. There are currently 1,449 employees eligible to act as mentors to newer employees.

 ## Summary
 - Provide high-level responses to the following questions, then provide two additional queries or tables tha tmay provide more insight into the upcoming 'silver tsunami'